sudomateo/website/content/posts/start-with-the-go-standard-library.md

 This question can also be difficult to answer, especially if engineers have strong opinions about writing SQL.
-I've witnessed many engineers spend more debating this question than building their application.
+I've witnessed many engineers spend more time debating this question than building their application.

 Before I answer this question let's define what an object-relational mapping is.
 An